BoLiDev/cursor-memo-command/README.md

 6. **Right-click** on a command to access additional options:
    - Rename (set a custom alias/display name)
    - Delete

+### Import and Export

+1. To export your commands, click the export icon in the Command Memo view title bar
+   - This will open a temporary file with your commands and categories in JSON format
+   - Press Ctrl+S (or Cmd+S on macOS) to save the file to your desired location
+2. To import commands, click the import icon in the Command Memo view title bar
+   - Paste the JSON data in the input box that appears
+   - Commands and categories will be imported with automatic deduplication

 ## Development